Shares Bazaar Research Analyst Investment Scheme: Key Risks

 A SEBI-registered Research Analyst is legally authorised to do one thing: provide research.
 Not collect investor funds.
 Not promise monthly returns.
 Not run investment plans.

-Shares Bazaar (SEBI reg.
-INH200010001) is reportedly doing all three.
+Shares Bazaar RA is reportedly doing all three.
 Investors who were promised 48% returns within a single month are now reporting delayed withdrawals and unresponsive communication.

 This article breaks down what is happening and what it likely means.

-The platform appears to promote investment-style plans that reportedly promise returns close to 48% within one month.
+According to multiple investor discussions available online, the platform appears to promote investment plans that reportedly promise returns of up to 48% within a single month.

 Shares Bazar Research Analyst scam